meteor-useraccounts/core/README.md

 `displayName`, `placeholder`, and `errStr` can also be an [accounts-t9n](https://atmospherejs.com/package/accounts-t9n) registered key, in which case it will be translated based on the currently selected language.
 In case you'd like to specify a key which is not already provided by accounts-t9n you can always map your own keys.
 To learn how to register new labels, please refer to the official [documentation](https://github.com/softwarerero/meteor-accounts-t9n#define-translations).

-#### Special Field's Names
+#### Special Field's Ids

-There are a number of special names used for basic input fields.
+There are a number of special ids used for basic input fields.
 These are:

 * username
 * email